i-TechSupport-orlando/btenforce/README.md

 - Changed logic to continue if no user is logged on, then skip the controls and log the exit code.
 - Added trap for `INT` and `TERM` signals to log the exit code and exit.
 - Added trap for `ERR` signal to log the error message and exit.
-- Reduced unessential noise from logs when school is not in session by adding a flag file to prevent the script from logging on every execution.
+- Reduced unessential log entries when school is not in session by adding a flag file to prevent the script from logging on every execution.
 - Modified the shebang from `/bin/zsh` to `/bin/bash` for compatibility in the post-install script. since that will be most likely executed by an MDM and if Mosyle, must be Bash.
 - Added default config values so that btenforce will function without customizing the config.
 Only Bluetooth enforcement is activated by default.
 Configure with --configure for other options, or use the btenforce-postinstall.sh script to configure btenforce with your desired settings.
-- Added inactive flag to prevent needless logging while the daemon is disabled.
+- Added inactive flag to prevent needless logging while the daemon is disabled, the user is logged off, or during times outside of the configured school hours.
 - Added function to download & install the daemon plist if missing.
 - Corrected logic issue with the during_school_hours function.